sinclairzx81/appex/readme.md

 ## install

 ```javascript
 npm install appex
 ```

 ## overview

-Appex is a nodejs web application framework built on top of the TypeScript programming language.
-Appex simplifies web application development by enabling developers to create/export http endpoints with TypeScript functions, as well as being able to generate http interface descriptions directly from TypeScript type annotations.
+Appex is a nodejs web application and service framework built on top of the TypeScript programming language.
+Appex enables nodejs developers to easily develop restful json services with typescript and generate meaningful service descriptions for clients consuming them.

 ## quick start

-The following illistrates setting up a appex runtime, and handling requests.
+The following illustrates setting up a appex runtime, and handling requests.

 ```javascript
 // app.js

 var appex   = require('appex');